 - Clinical Investigation (FDA): “Involves use of a test article (i.e., drug, device, food substance or biologic), one or more human subjects, meets requirements for prior submission to FDA, or results are intended to be part of an application for research or marketing permit” [21 CFR 56.102]

-- Human Subject (DHHS): “A living individual about whom an investigator conducting research obtains (1) data through intervention or interaction with the individual, or (2) identifiable private information” [45 CFR 46.102(f)]
+- Human Subject (DHHS): “A living individual about whom an investigator (whether professional or student) conducting research: Obtains information or biospecimens through intervention or interaction with the individual, and uses, studies, or analyzes the information or biospecimens; or Obtains uses studies, analyzes, or generates identifiable private information or identifiable biospecimens.”
+[45 CFR 46.102(e)]

 - Human Subject (FDA): “An individual who is or becomes a participant in research, either as a recipient of the test article or as a control.
 A subject may be either a healthy individual or a patient.”
 [21 CFR 56.102(e)] (Drug, Food, Biologic)